Public Release Copy

 • expanding naval capabilities among regional powers

-None of these developments alone guarantees an immediate crisis.
-Together, however, they indicate that the security of energy corridors can no longer be taken for granted.
+None of these developments alone signals an immediate crisis.
+But together, they indicate that the security of energy corridors is no longer taken for granted..

 Strategic Implications